 There are probably more than ten relevant hits in our set of books.
 We can see the next ten results with the option -b 11 which tells swish-e to begin with the eleventh hit.

 The real advantage of using a search engine comes in finding documents that are relevant to more complex queries.
-For example, we could search for passages that were about both trees and squirrels with
+For example, we could search for passages that were about both bees and cows with

 It is a bit of a hassle to keep typing our long search command over and over, so we create an alias for that.

 alias searchburst="swish-e -f burstdocs.index -m 10 -H 0 -x '%p\n' -w"

 searchburst "bees AND cows" searchburst "(bees AND cows) AND NOT clover" searchburst "bees NEAR5 cows"

 The last example returns results where ‘bees’ is within five words of ‘cows’.

 A listing of relevant filenames is not very handy if we have to type each into the less command to check it out.
 Instead we can use the powerful xargs command to pipe our list of filenames into less.